Wirkungstreffer/Microtubules_Detection/README.md

 #############################################################################################

+The json file to dataset shell command is included in repository(json_to_dataset.sh).
 To transfer json file to image data, use console cd to the file directory, further run shell command $sh json_to_dataset.sh